 If you’re someone who always wants to stay stocked up on your favorite snacks and supplies, Boxed has an Autosave Subscription that will automatically send your order to your door each month.

-If you find that you want a few extra perks, want to order for a business, or need your items fast, never fear, as Boxed has several shopping options available that we’ll expand on further.
+If you find that you want a few extra perks, want to order for a business, or need your items fast, never fear, as Boxed has several shopping options available that I’ll expand on further.